gapfranco/BlockchainWS/README.md

 ### API endpoints

-With the server running, we can call the endpoints:
+With the server running, use a tool like _CURL_, _Insomnia_ or _Postman_ to access the endpoints:

 - **GET http://localhost:8000/**

-  Returns API name and version
+  Returns API name and version:

   ```
   {